MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/manage-bugs.md

 ::: moniker-end

-::: moniker range="<= azure-devops-2019"
+::: moniker range="< azure-devops"

 ### Pre-defined SQL Server bug reports

-If you work from an on-premises Azure DevOps Server or TFS and you have SQL Server Analysis Services and SQL Server Reporting Services configured for your project, you have access to the following reports (Agile and CMMI processes only).
+If you work from an on-premises Azure DevOps Server and you have SQL Server Analysis Services and SQL Server Reporting Services configured for your project, you have access to the following reports (Agile and CMMI processes only).

 - [Bug Status](../../report/sql-reports/bug-status-report.md)
 - [Bug Trends](../../report/sql-reports/bug-trends-report.md)